BohdanChupyna/SagaGuide/README.md

 Requirements:
 1. IDE for C# and TypeScript (Rider, Visual Studio, Visual Code)
-2. .net 7
+1. .net 7
-3. Node.js
+1. Node.js
-4. npm
+1. npm
-5. docker or docker desktop
+1. docker or docker desktop

 Build steps:
 1. Navigate to ".\src\frontend" and run "npm install" in console or IDE terminal.
-2. Run ".\src\docker-compose.yml" using IDE or docker
+1. Run ".\src\docker-compose.yml" using IDE or docker
-3. Wait and check that docker containers are up and running
+1. Wait and check that docker containers are up and running
-4. In browser navigate to http://localhost:3000/home to access Saga Guide
+1. In browser navigate to http://localhost:3000/home to access Saga Guide
+1. Swagger api page for back-end is available at http://localhost:5258/swagger/index.html
+1. Keycloak page is available at http://localhost:8080/

 # Contribute